 Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart.
-Where there is a safeguarding concern, the governing body and school leaders should ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
+Where there is a safeguarding concern, the Governing Board and school leaders should ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
 Systems should be in place for children to express their views and give feedback.
-Ultimately, all systems and processes should operate with the best interests of the child at heart.